Rudy Mantel

 Since then Rudy Mantel has worked as an aviation accident investigator and adjuster for various London insurance companies, and in 1992 began producing Forensic Animations.

-He was one of the earliest producers of forensic animations for the legal profession, and has produced animations for leading civil plaintiff and defense attorneys, State Attorneys, criminal defense attorneys, the Florida Department of Transportation and major firms including Motorola, Goodyear, Federal Express and Oceaneering Technologies (a contractor for the U.S. Navy).
+He was one of the earliest producers of forensic animations for the legal profession, and has produced animations for leading civil plaintiff and defence attorneys, State Attorneys, criminal defence attorneys, the Florida Department of Transportation and major firms including Motorola, Goodyear, Federal Express and Oceaneering Technologies (a contractor for the U.S. Navy).

 Rudy Mantel, beside his little Pitts Special Aerobatic (circa 1970), has over 16,000 hours flying time and holds Airline Transport Pilot and Aircraft & Powerplant Mechanic Licenses.